 Domestic violence is an “assault” or “assault and battery.”
-A simple assault is an intentional action or threat of action which would make a reasonable person fear immediate harm being done to them.
-This is important because many people mistakenly think that actual physical touching is required to be charged with a domestic violence case.
-The key factor in finding an assault is when any person “reasonably” feels they are about to be harmed.
+A simple assault is an intentional action or threat that would make a reasonable person fear immediate harm being done to them.
+This is important because many people mistakenly think that actual physical touching must be charged with a domestic violence case.
+The critical factor in finding an assault is when any person “reasonably” feels they are about to be harmed.
 Assault and battery is an event where someone is actually touched.
 It is one step beyond the simple assault.
-Examples of a battery are punching, shoving, pushing or scratching another person intentionally and without that person’s consent.
+Examples of a battery are punching, shoving, pushing, or scratching another person intentionally and without that person’s consent.

-Domestic violence can result in additional punishments above and beyond those for simple assault or assault and battery.
-A simple assault or assault and battery may be charged as domestic violence when the alleged victim is a spouse or former spouse, if there is or was a dating relationship, if there is a child in common, or a resident or former resident of his or her household.
+The punishment for domestic violence is above and beyond what can be imposed for simple assault or assault and battery.
+A simple assault or assault and battery may be charged as domestic violence when the alleged victim is a spouse or former spouse, if there is or was a dating relationship, if there is a child in common, or a resident or former resident of their household.

-Prosecutors and judges are often overzealous in the prosecution and punishment of domestic violence charges.
-The domestic violence defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will not be intimidated and we will zealously fight to avoid a conviction and jail time.
+Prosecutors and judges are often overzealous in prosecuting and punishing domestic violence charges.
+The domestic violence defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will not be intimidated, and we will zealously fight to avoid a conviction and jail time.

-A domestic violence second offense carries a penalty of up to 1 year in jail and/or $1,000.00 fine.
-With two prior convictions, the penalty jumps to a 5-year felony with a $5,000.00 fine, or both.
-A domestic violence becomes the more serious offense of aggravated domestic violence if there is an injury.
+A domestic violence second offense carries a penalty of up to 1 year in jail and a $1,000.00 fine.
+The maximum sentence jumps to a 5-year felony with a $5,000.00 fine or both with two prior convictions.
+Domestic violence becomes the more serious offense of aggravated domestic violence if there is an injury.

 Other Consequences of a Domestic Violence Conviction

-Michigan judges have discretion when it comes to gun ownership, but federal law will prohibit someone convicted of domestic violence from possessing firearms.
-This is something a judge, prosecutor, or court-appointed attorney will almost never warn you about.
-It is probably becoming very obvious to you why you need an experienced, reputable, retained attorney at your side if you are charged with domestic violence.
+Michigan judges have discretion regarding gun ownership, but federal law will prohibit someone convicted of domestic violence from possessing firearms.
+A judge, prosecutor, and court-appointed attorney will rarely inform a defendant of the loss of this solemn right.
+It is probably becoming obvious why you need an experienced, reputable, retained attorney at your side if you are charged with domestic violence.

-If you are charged with domestic violence and there is a very strong likelihood that you will be found guilty at a trial, there still is hope.
-If the prosecutor knows that you have a respected, aggressive retained attorney, he or she will know they will be unable to pressure you into a quick guilty plea.
-If a prosecutor knows he or she has a virtually unbeatable case, they may try to pressure you into a bad deal.
+There is still hope if you are accused of domestic violence and are concerned about being convicted at trial.
+If the prosecutor knows that you have a respected, aggressive retained attorney, they will know they will be unable to pressure you into a quick guilty plea.
+If a prosecutor knows they have a virtually unbeatable case, they may try to pressure you into a lousy deal resulting in a severe punishment for domestic violence.
 However, if you have a reputable retained attorney at your side, the prosecutor will know they cannot buffalo you into a plea.
-In situations where the evidence is overwhelming, an experienced domestic violence attorney will arrange a deferred conviction under the Domestic Violence Statute.
+When the evidence is overwhelming, an experienced domestic violence attorney will arrange a deferred conviction under the Domestic Violence Statute.
 With a deferred conviction, the defendant can earn a dismissal of all charges after successfully completing probation.
 Although a judge may be reluctant to give such a favorable sentence, a great lawyer will know how to make the most persuasive argument in court.